python-poetry/poetry/docs/repositories.md

 {{% warning %}}

-If any source within a project is configured with `default = true`, The implicit `pypi` source will be disabled and not used for any packages.
+If any source within a project is configured with `priority = "default"`, The implicit `pypi` source will be disabled and not used for any packages.

 {{% /warning %}}